 Kaka Palace Guest House

 During my first trip to Gurez, Kaka Palace Guest House was the only decent and functional hotel and that is where we stayed.
-A few things were not per our liking and it left me annoyed greatly.
+A few things were not to our liking and it left me annoyed greatly.

 I actually do not even blame the owner of the hotel for that.
 Tourism was a new thing for Gurez back then and for its residents as well.
-They were still getting to know about how to run a hotel and cater to their guests.
+They were still getting to know how to run a hotel and cater to their guests.

 Nonetheless, a few things during our 2-day stay at that time left me and my friends dissatisfied with the hotel.
 So when I returned, I posted a negative review about the hotel.
 At that time, I never really imagined that I would ever return to Gurez gain.

 But as luck would have it, a second trip was on the cards.
 It was a weekend.
 On Saturday, we intended to travel from Srinagar to Dawar and stay there for the night.

 On Sunday, a drive to Chakwali and some local sightseeing in and around Dawar was the plan.
 After spending the weekend in Dawar Gurez, on Monday, we were to return to Srinagar.

 The question was where to stay in Dawar this time.
 From my last experience, I was a little apprehensive about Kaka Palace.
 I also knew that with the increase in tourism, a few more hotels had now come up in Gurez Valley.